 Both Tablehurst and Plaw Hatch are biodynamic farms.
 A biodynamic farm functions as a strong, self-sustaining and vibrant single organism that recognises and respects the basic principles at work in nature.
 It is a complete system in which all the different components of the farm are seen as parts of a greater whole.
 With farm animals at the centre, a self-sustaining, balanced and harmonious environment is the result.

 Special manure and herb-based preparations are applied to the fields and compost to enhance and stimulate the microbiological life in the soil and improve fertility.
-These have been shown to significantly improve the health and well being of soil, plant and animal as well as enhancing the vitality, flavour and keeping qualities of the produce for the benefit of the consumer.
+These have been shown to significantly improve the health and well-being of soil, plants and animals as well as enhancing the vitality, flavour and longevity of the produce for the benefit of the consumer.
 With the soil sequestering up to 25% more carbon than conventional farming methods, the health of the planet is also cared for.
 Biodynamics is a sound basis for sustainable food production.

-Further to this the biodynamic farmer recognises that the life of a farm is exposed to wider as well as to internal farm-based influences.
-The more subtle rhythms associated with the sun, the moon and the planets form the basis of an annually produced planting calendar.
-This guides the farmer towards appropriate times for cultivation and sowing for maximum quantity and quality.
+Further to this the biodynamic farmer recognises that the life of a farm is exposed to wider influences.
+The subtle rhythms associated with the sun, the moon and the planets form the basis of an annually produced planting calendar.
+This guides the farmer towards appropriate times for cultivation and sowing to achieve maximum quantity and quality.

 Biodynamics is a sound basis for sustainable food production